Your Guide to Account Planning in B2B Sales

 • More repeat business in the form of cross-selling and up-selling

-• Finding non-competitive deals before they become competitive
+• Finding non-competitive new deals before they become competitive

 • Higher retention of important relationships

-Each of these benefits, by themselves, is reason to employ an account-based selling strategy, but when put together, it’s clear why ABS is becoming the paradigm for high-level sales teams today.
+Each of these benefits, by themselves, is reason to employ an account-based selling strategy, but when put together, it’s clear why ABS is becoming the paradigm for high-level sales people today.